pygments/pygments.rb/README.md

 ## system requirements

-- Python 3.5, Python 3.6, Python 3.7, or Python 3.8.
-You can always use
+- Python >= 3.5.
-Python 3.x from a `virtualenv` if your default Python installation is 2.x.
+You can always install it using `virtualenv` if your default Python installation is 2.x.

 ## usage